 Smallie season is here!

-With the water warming up, I’ve pretty much given up on trout for the remainder of 2008.
-While I expect to go hit the North Branch at least once trout season officially starts again in the October timeframe, I’m done with trout fishing for now.
-But, the wonderful thing is that there is an entire season of smallmouth bass fishing ahead of me.
+With the warming water, I’ve pretty much given up on trout for the remainder of 2008.
+While I expect to hit the North Branch at least once trout season officially starts again in the October timeframe, I’m done with trout fishing for now.
+But the wonderful thing is that there is an entire season of smallmouth bass fishing ahead of me.
 In fact, at the risk of being drummed out of Trout Unlimited, I have to admit that I would much rather catch a smallie than a trout.
 They are just such tough fighters!

 My first smallie destination of the year was the Rivanna River down near Charlottesville.
-In his book, the Flyfisher’s Guide to Virginia, Hart discusses a number of access points on the Rivanna.
-I had intended to go to the Palmyra access point which he indicated had acceptable wading.
-Since I needed to swing by a fly shop and pick up some more stuff I don’t need, I checked in with the Albermarle Angler fly shop prior to going down.
+In his book, the Flyfisher’s Guide to Virginia, Hart discusses several access points on the Rivanna.
+I had intended to go to the Palmyra access point, which he indicated was acceptable wading.
+Since I needed to swing by a fly shop and pick up some more stuff I didn’t need, I checked in with the Albermarle Angler fly shop before going down.
 They recommended I go to Woolen Mills access point off E. Market St. to fish for a few hours until they opened.
 I immediately jumped on this is that would give me an option to go someplace else in the afternoon.

 I staggered out of bed at 0430 and pointed the truck South.
-Two hours later, I rolled down E. Market St looking for place to park.
+Two hours later, I rolled down E. Market St looking for a place to park.
 This road leads into a tight residential neighborhood that dead ends at Woolen Mills.
-There are “no parking” signs everywhere, and you need to be careful where you leave your vehicle or it will be towed.
-However, it’s not a significant problem as there is parking a little bit farther away from the access point.
-After verifying I was an a legal place, I headed to the river.
+There are “no parking” signs everywhere, and you must be careful where you leave your vehicle, or it will be towed.
+However, it’s not a significant problem as parking is slightly farther away from the access point.
+After verifying I was in a legal place, I headed to the river.

-An interesting characteristic of the Rivanna, at least in this section, is that the banks of the river have grass beds.
+An interesting characteristic of the Rivanna River, at least in this section, is that the banks of the river have grass beds.
 They go all the way down into the water.
 I focused on these and was rewarded with some small bass and as many bluegills as you would care to catch.
 This was fun, but it wasn’t big game.
-But I could not resist the adrenalin bump associated with a top water take, so I left the popper combo on and continued to enjoy fairly constant action for the first half mile of my walk.
+But I could not resist the adrenalin bump associated with a top water take, so I left the popper combo on and enjoyed fairly constant action for the first half mile of my walk.

 At this point, I was in a section of the river where it narrowed and went through some small rapids.
 I knew the smallies would be hanging out in the seam between the fast and the calm water.
 I flipped the crawfish into the turbulence and counted to six to get it to the bottom.
 Jerk, jerk, pause, jerk, jerk, pause, jerk, jerk, bang!
 Fish on!
 You know you have a big one when the drag starts to scream right away.
 With the adrenaline pumping, I kept myself under control, telling myself constantly, “be gentle.. do not break the tippet”.
 10 minutes later, I finally was able to get the beast to the shore.
 Holy mackerel!
 This was the biggest smallie I had never caught.
 Recognizing that it probably took years and years for this fish to grow this large, I wanted to get him back into the water as soon as possible.
 I took a quick picture, flipped him back and then sank to the ground to think about what had just happened.